 The problem with the scarcity of dot com names is that often in order to get the name you want you have to add a number or a hyphen to the name.
 Often entrepreneurs feel like they have to settle.
 What happens in reality is that you confuse your customers.
 Hyphens don’t flow in a domain name and are hard to remember.
 Numbers and hyphens are often misunderstood — people who hear your website address don’t know if you’re using a numeral (5) or it’s spelled out (five) or they misplace or forget the dash.
 As you can see a lot can happen and if your customer gets it wrong you may have just sent your competition what should have been your customer.

-Naming your business can be fun and a little difficult but there are bigger challenges entrepreneurs face once that name is chosen.
+and a little difficult but there are bigger challenges entrepreneurs face once that name is chosen.
 Moving forward with your business even after you’ve got that perfect name can be hard because then it all becomes real.
 You’ve got your winning name, an excellent web design—even business cards.
 It’s time to get to work.

 Here are a few final tips for budding entrepreneurs: